 However, there’s more to the decision than just picking the name you can remember best.
 We’re going to take you through the best home routers on the market, including cheap routers and the best router for gaming.

-Hit the ‘next’ arrow up above to see our first recommended router, or select your preferred option from the list below.
+Hit the ‘Next’ arrow above to see our first recommended router, browse our list below or scroll down for more buying guidance.